Fluent Interface Design Pattern in C#

 Fluent Interface Design Pattern in C# with Examples

-As you can see, here we have created methods for each property.
-Also, notice the return of the method is set to the FluentEmployee.
-Now, the above fluent interface is going to be consumed by the client.
+As you can see, we have created methods for each property.
+Also, notice that the method’s return type is set to the FluentEmployee.
+Now, the client is going to consume the above fluent interface.
 So, with the above FluentEmployee class in place, the client code should look as shown below.

 What is Method Chaining in C#?